Does God Affect our Lives Outside of the Word? – The Implications of Believing in Prayer

 1. Every morning before going to work, I pray for safety on the highway.
 What is it that I’m asking God for when I make this request?
 I am asking Him to, in some way, influence me, the other drivers, or my surroundings to keep my car from hitting another or careening off the road.
 I believe, and I believe the Bible teaches, that my prayer actually impacts my drive to work.
 But how?
 How does it work?
 Does God subconsciously cause me to look up from my car radio in time to avoid Bambi’s dad on the side of the road?
 Does He somehow influence the drivers around me?
 Does He cause a strong gust of wind to blow debris off the road before I arrive?

 The Answer: I don’t know!
-The way God works is often hidden from us, but those who believe in prayer believe that God guides our lives in ways we cannot understand or explain and His effect is one that is outside of the Word (the Scriptures).
+The way God works is often hidden from us, but those who believe in prayer believe that God and His Spirit guide our lives in ways we cannot understand or explain and His effect is one that is outside of the Word (the Scriptures).
 If we don’t believe God works outside of the word, we should not waste time praying, rather we should spend 5 more minutes reading our Bible in the morning.

 2. It is almost impossible to visit a congregation of Christians without hearing someone pray for a sick person.
 We believe, and the Bible confirms, that prayer has an impact on the sick.
 When we pray for God to help a sick person, what are we asking?
 Is it not the case that we are asking God to help a surgeon achieve some end he/she wouldn’t have otherwise reached?
 Or that God would cause the body of the sick person to accept a drug more positively than it otherwise would have?
 Or that God would providentially direct the sick person to go to a doctor who knows exactly how to heal them, a doctor who they otherwise wouldn’t have visited?
 We believe that our prayers for the sick make a difference.
 If we aren’t expecting God to impact the situation by changing the facts, why are we wasting time praying?
 Wouldn’t things have turned out the same way whether we prayed or not?

-If God works in the world today ONLY through the word, prayer is rendered useless as a way to make petition.
+If God works in the world today ONLY through the word, prayer is rendered useless.

-It seems to me, the only way a person could biblically argue a “word only” position would be to say that all of the examples and instructions in the Bible to pray were only relevant in the 1st Century Church when the Spirit was present in a miraculous form (or perhaps until the Bible was completed and compiled).
+It seems to me, the only way a person could biblically argue a “word only” position would be to say that all of the examples and instructions in the Bible to pray were only relevant in the 1st Century Church when the Spirit was present in a miraculous form.
 I assume, a person who held such a view would have to approach the 3 verses listed above in the following way:

 1. 1Tim 2:1 - Rather than making prayers for all people (as Paul instructed in the 1st Century), we should read our Bible more and tell others to read their Bibles more and make application.
 This is the only reasonable thing to do because God, Christ, and the Spirit will only impact people through the Bible.
 They will be of no more assistance to us beyond what is written down in Scripture, therefore a prayer about the situation is pointless.